 - They should be able to grow well in your native climate or microclimates on your property.

 Here are 16 plant selections for landscaping your pool that will bring color, texture, and scent to your backyard.

 Succulents are increasing in popularity and are integrated with other plants in both front and back yards.
 That means they can be found growing poolside, where they can be foundation plants that are evergreen (or whatever color they are), sculptural in form, and hardy.
-Just make sure succulents planted near pools and spas don't have spines (thorns or needles).
-Why?
-Children and pool-goers running around in swimsuits, with skin exposed.
+Just make sure succulents planted near pools and spas don't have spines (thorns or needles) that can accidentally injure children and pool-goers in bathing suits.

 The best succulents for pool landscaping include:

 Ornamental grasses can be low maintenance and visually striking near pools.
-These types of grasses are not the lawn grasses with which you may be familia—ornamental grasses include sedges, rushes and bamboo.
+These types of grasses are not the lawn grasses with which you may be familiar—ornamental grasses include sedges, rushes, and bamboo.

 The best grasses to plant near pools include:

 - Yellow foxtail grass (Alopecurus pratensis 'Aureus')

 - Lemongrass (Cymbopogon citratus)